-Ugur is a scientific programmer in the Climate Policy Analysis Team.
+Uğur is a data scientist in the Climate Policy Analysis Team.

 She is a physicist who studied in Istanbul and Gothenburg before starting her PhD in astrophysics at the University of Leicester in 2006.
-Her research at that time and later as a postdoctoral researcher at the Leibniz Institute for Astrophysics in Potsdam focussed on understanding the structure and evolution of dwarf galaxies.
-Her work has always been computationally intensive; she analysed astronomical data from the GEMINI in Hawaii and Hubble Space Telescope, did Monte Carlo simulations of dwarf galaxies and built a software pipeline that used advanced Markov Chain modelling to run large galactic simulation suits on supercomputers.
+Her research at that time and later as a postdoctoral researcher at the Leibniz Institute for Astrophysics in Potsdam focused on understanding the structure and evolution of dwarf galaxies and has been computationally intensive; performing galactic simulations, data reduction and analysis, Monte Carlo simulations, programming for a Markov Chain modelling pipeline.